 The timing starts with the first purposeful movement of a skater (and not with the music), just like in the ISU.

-When the team is ready, the captain may raise his/her arm to ask for the music to start
+When the team is ready, the captain may raise his/her arm to ask for the music to start.

-Timing will cease when the skater comes to a complete stop
+Timing stops when the last skater comes to a complete stop.

 4. Deductions for timing